khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Recent-Updates.md

 The UI has been localized for several languages, courtesy the CyanogenMod project.

 You can now copy rectangular blocks of text (thanks pelya !)

-   1) Long-press to bring up an "Edit text" menu.
+1. Long-press to bring up an "Edit text" menu
-   2) Choose 'Select text'
+2. Choose 'Select text'
-   3) Use your finger to drag-select a block of text.
+3. Use your finger to drag-select a block of text.
 (Note that the text selection occurs 40 pixels above where you touch, so you can see what you are selecting.)
-   4) The selected text is automatically copied to the clipboard.
+4. The selected text is automatically copied to the clipboard.

 1.0.18: